CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter-pt2.md

 ## Message Processing

 Originally I wrote all the readings to a SQLite database and then build a simple UI that rendered a graph, it was templated HTML served by a Go service, the trouble with this was the way I wrote it older readings were never aged off so the graph axis got more and more congested as new readings were rendered.
-I did alternatively look at using a javascript graphing library to create some nice graphs however that invloved more frontend code than I wanted to write for this project.
+I did alternatively look at using a javascript graphing library to create some nice graphs, however that involved more frontend code than I wanted to write for this project.
 I’ve since moved on to a simple service written in Go which takes the readings from MQTT and exposes them as [Prometheus](https://prometheus.io/docs/introduction/overview/) metrics.
-These are then read in turn by a collector and sent to [Grafana cloud](https://grafana.com/products/cloud/) which is free at this scale and lets us create graphs from the readings that are taken, it also had built in alerting capability so we can be notified when the plants need watering.
+These are then read in turn by a collector and sent to [Grafana cloud](https://grafana.com/products/cloud/) which is free at this scale and lets us create graphs from the readings that are taken, it also has built-in alerting capability so we can be notified when the plants need watering.

 The messages we send (and therefore receive) look like this: